Harrison Bader Player Props: Yankees vs. Cardinals

-Harrison Bader -- with a slugging percentage of .429 in his past 10 games (including no homers) -- will be in action for the New York Yankees against the St. Louis Cardinals, with Matthew Liberatore on the mound, on June 30 at 8:15 PM ET.
+Harrison Bader -- with a slugging percentage of .429 in his past 10 games (including zero home runs) -- will be in action for the New York Yankees against the St. Louis Cardinals, with Jack Flaherty on the mound, on July 1 at 2:15 PM ET.

 He racked up three hits (going 3-for-4 with a double and an RBI) in his most recent game against the Athletics.